sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Academy VM.md

 ## Enumeration

-> Usually in CTF's we erase enumerating port 22/SSH out of the board, cos' we don't ususally go through that route except we find a valid username and start bruteforcing for passwords, But in real-world scenario, You should brute force ssh using `root` as username and seeing if the account uses a weak credential, also try to see if you can bypass detecion, like trying to log in over 500 attempts without getting detected, that is a security risk you should add to your r
+> Usually in CTF's we erase enumerating port 22/SSH out of the board, cos' we don't usually go through that route except we find a valid username and start brute forcing for passwords, But in real-world scenario, You should brute force ssh using `root` as username and seeing if the account uses a weak credential, also try to see if you can bypass detection, like trying to log in over 500 attempts without getting detected, that is a security risk you should add to your reports

+**Starting with FTP**

+We have anonymous login on FTP, so let